lorcanrae/redact/README.md

 Enforces some quality checks.
 Will throw an error if a check fails:
 - Tags must alternate: start, end, start, end, etc...
-- An `end` tag must have the same indentation as a `start` tag
-- The line immediately after a `start` tag must have the same indentation.
+- The line immediately after a `start` tag must have the same indentation as the `start` tag.
 TODO: this should be the next line with text on it.
 - An `end` tag must have the same identation level as it's preceding `start` tag.
-- There can be no orphan tags: for ever `start` tag, there must be an `end` tag.
+- There can be no orphan tags: for every `start` tag, there must be an `end` tag.

 ## Notes